-Common Veterinary Entry Documents (CVED) & Border Inspection Post (BIP) examinations
+Common Health Entry Documents (CHEDs) & Border Control Post (BCP) examinations

 There is one set of charges for imported products from all third Countries other than New Zealand (who have an equivalence agreement with the EU and therefore are subject to a reduced charging regime).